flyteorg/flyte/docs/deployment/plugins/k8s/index.rst

        See :ref:`deployment-configuration-general` for more information about Pod templates in Flyte.
-       You can set the scheduler name in the pod template passed to the ``@task`` decorator.
+       You can set the scheduler name in the Pod template passed to the ``@task`` decorator.
 However, to prevent the two different schedulers from competing for resources, it is recommended to set the scheduler name in the pod template in the ``flyte`` namespace which is applied to all tasks.
 Non distributed training tasks can be scheduled by the gang scheduler as well.